Dreamy Sussex wedding venues for the perfect day

 Viva La Fiesta

 Fine dining Jeremy’s restaurant at Borde Hill was among the Top 10 Most Romantic Restaurants chosen by The Times.
 It overlooks a terrace and Victorian walled garden with a wisteria-covered walkway.
 A wedding marquee leads off the bar and can be open-sided on warm days for orchard views.
-Book it for an intimate celebraiton or hire out the whole restaurant.
+Book it for an intimate celebration or hire out the whole restaurant.
 You can even have your ceremony here.

-Borde Hill’s beautiful Grade II English Heritage-listed garden set within 200 acres of parkland boasts can meanwhile be booked for photoshoots.
+Borde Hill’s beautiful Grade II English Heritage-listed garden set within 200 acres of parkland can meanwhile be booked for photoshoots.
 Feature areas include an English rose garden, an Italian garden with a lily pool and a stunning view and subtropical dells with palms.

-The licenced Artisan Bakehouse and its pretty gardens at Ashurst near Steyning are available for private hire and provide the perfect setting to enjoy delicious hand made lunches, buffets and afternoon tea featuring the site’s speciality breads and cakes.
+The licenced Artisan Bakehouse and its pretty gardens at Ashurst near Steyning are available for private hire and provide the perfect setting to enjoy delicious hand made lunches, buffets and afternoon tea featuring speciality breads and cakes.
 The Bakehouse itself can accommodate up to 35 and there’s plenty of space to space to erect a marquee for a larger celebration.
 There are also two cottages where the happy couple and family can stay over.

 A 300 foot Edwardian Pergola, a sunken garden, walled kitchen garden and arboretum are among highlights of award-winning West Dean Gardens.
-With a 19th century flint mansion besides West Dean is perfect for event hire for weddings and other special occasions, indoors or in a marquee or tipis.
+With a 19th century flint mansion besides, West Dean is perfect for event hire for weddings and other special occasions, indoors or in a marquee or tipis.
 There’s also accommodation for adults to stay over.

-Between Arundel and Chichester, prettily positioned At Fontwell Park has several ceremony venues including traditional Fontwell House.
+Between Arundel and Chichester, prettily positioned Fontwell Park has several ceremony venues including traditional Fontwell House.
 The Paddock marquee next to the parade ring is among places to hold your reception.
 For a great vantage point to soak up the atmosphere you could hire private box for up 20 or suite for up to 100 on a race day.
 The site also has experience hosting large Asian weddings.

 Are you a history fan, or after a rustic vibe?
-Get wed at the Weald & Downland Living Museum near Chichester where over 50 buildings spanning 950 years have been relocated and painstakingly rebuilt within parkland in the South Downs.
+Get wed at the Weald & Downland Living Museum near Chichester where more than 50 buildings spanning 950 years have been relocated and painstakingly rebuilt within parkland in the South Downs.
 For the ceremony itself, there’s the Downland Gridshell, a dramatic modern building made of bent oak.
-Or, have a simple woodland blessing in the Roots ceremonial clearing beneath a Hornbeam tree then party the night away in a marquee erected in the Greenways Field.
+Or, have a simple woodland blessing in the Roots ceremonial clearing beneath a hornbeam tree then party the night away in a marquee erected in the Greenways Field.
 The museum itself has plenty of ye olde worlde settings for photos.